 - 1. That Progress Records of graduates and dropouts of Laconia High School will be maintained in perpetuity. - 2.
 That Progress Records of transfer students will be maintained for a period of five years after the date last enrolled. - 3.
 That Behavioral Records will be maintained for a minimum of one year after the last day of enrollment. - 4.
 That review, inspection, and/or correction will be at the building principal level.
 Hearing procedure for correction of records will be as outlined in "Pupil Records, Administrative Procedure". - 5.
 That the keeper of the record has the responsibility for maintenance and ensuring confidentiality of all pupil records in the building they serve.

-SOURCE: School District of Rosendale-Brandon DATE: November 19, 1979 LEGAL REGS.: Wis.
+DATE: November 19, 1979 LEGAL REGS.: Wis.
 Stat.
-118.25 Chapter 115 Family Educational Rights and Privacy Act.
-Title V Educational Amendments of 1974 P. L. 93-380 P. L. 94-142
+118.25 Chapter 115

+P. L. 93-380 P. L. 94-142

 RECORDS: PUPIL ACCESS TO PUPIL RECORDS